Scottish Labour: 2014 independence referendum and aftermath

-2015–2021: Collapse at Westminster and further crisis in Holyrood
+2015–2021: Collapse at Westminster and Holyrood crisis

 Labour's poll ratings in Scotland did not reverse, and the party suffered a landslide defeat in the general election in May 2015, losing 40 of their 41 seats to the SNP.
 Many senior party figures were unseated, including Murphy himself (East Renfrewshire), Shadow Foreign Secretary Douglas Alexander (Paisley and Renfrewshire South) and Shadow Scotland Secretary Margaret Curran (Glasgow East).
 Ian Murray (Edinburgh South) was the only MP re-elected.
 It was the first time since 1959 that the party had not won the most votes in Scotland at a general election.
 On 16 May 2015, Murphy resigned as leader effective 13 June 2015.
 Under normal circumstances, Deputy Leader Kezia Dugdale would become acting leader, but former Leader Iain Gray was appointed Acting Leader whilst a leadership and a deputy leadership election are being simultaneously held on account of Dugdale resigning as Deputy Leader to stand for Leader.
 Dugdale won the 2015 leadership election on 15 August 2015, beating Ken Macintosh.
 On 1 November 2015, Scottish Labour Party delegates backed a vote to scrap the UK's Trident nuclear missile system.
 The motion was supported by an overwhelming majority, in which both party members and unions voted 70% in favor of the motion.

 In the 2016 Scottish Parliament election, Labour lost a third of its seats, dropping from 37 to 24.
 Labour got its lowest percentage of the vote in Scotland in 98 years with 23% and fell into 3rd place, a position it last occupied in Scotland in 1910, behind the Conservatives.
 The party also only won 3 constituency seats: holding onto the Dumbarton and East Lothian constituencies and gaining the Edinburgh Southern constituency from the SNP, whilst losing eleven of its 2011 constituencies to the SNP and two to the Conservatives.

 In the 2017 local elections, Labour's share of first preference votes fell from 31.4% to 20.2%, while it lost over 130 seats.
 This result meant the Party fell to third place in terms of both vote share and number of councillors.
 Labour also lost control of Glasgow and three other councils where it had a majority.
 At the beginning of the 2017 general election campaign, Labour's poll ratings fell to a historic low 13%, and were more than 15% behind the Conservatives in Scotland in some polls.
 However, towards the end of the campaign Labour's polling increased to levels around the 24% which it had received in 2015.
 On election day itself, the party managed to improve on its 2015 result and received 27% of the Scottish vote in a surprisingly good night for the party nationwide, and picked up 6 seats from the SNP in traditionally Labour areas such as Coatbridge, Glasgow, Kirkcaldy, and Rutherglen, bringing its Scottish number of seats to 7.
 Despite the positive result for the party, Labour remained in third place in Scotland, behind the Conservatives on 29%, and the SNP on 37%.